Introduction to Tizen

 Tizen is an open source operating system based on Linux, hosted by the Linux Foundation, and open to all developers.
 Tizen has evolved to connect everything, from smart TVs, smartphones, and wearable devices to IoT (Internet of Things) devices.
 Devices powered by Tizen can provide seamless connectivity to Tizen developers and device users among various device types.

 As diverse devices are getting smarter and more connected, there is a strong need for a software platform for integrated services with connected products.
 Tizen is designed for this and has been evolving to connect everything.
 To support different types of devices with a seamless user experience, Tizen categorizes the features and functions as profiles.
-There are currently 4 profiles available, and the number keeps growing as more products are included in the ecosystem.
-In the near future, lots of Internet-connected devices are anticipated to be on the market and IoT services are expected to pervade everyone’s daily life.
+There are currently 4 profiles available - IoT, TV, Mobile, and Wearable.
+For the IoT profile, Tizen supports both headed and headless products.
+In the near future, lots of internet connected devices are anticipated to be on the market and IoT services are expected to pervade everyone’s daily life.
 Tizen is moving forward to the future of everything connected.

 Figure: Connecting different devices

 Tizen is built to work on diverse devices, and profiles are defined accordingly.
-Currently, 3 profiles are supported:
+Currently, four profiles are supported:

 The features of each profile provide product-optimized functionality and performance.

 Since Tizen 3.0, all profiles are built on top of a common, shared infrastructure called Tizen Common.
 Based on the common components, devices and features under new categories or profiles can be easily added for emerging technologies.
 Therefore, Tizen is adaptable and customizable for new products.
 In the foreseeable future, for example, IoT devices and services are expected to be prevalent and Tizen is taking proactive steps toward the opportunities in these new markets.

 Multi device experience